openedx/openedx-aspects/docs/concepts/extensions.rst

 Superset Custom Jinja Filters
 =============================

-Aspects allows to add custom jinja filters to Superset which can be used to generate SQL statements based on the current user role or any given input.
+Aspects allows the site operator to add custom jinja filters to Superset which can be used to generate SQL statements based on the current user role or any given input.

 In Aspects, those are used to filter the data based on the user course access.